CKSci Unit 6: Natural Selection and Common Ancestry

-- How could penguins and other things living today be connected to the things that lived long ago?
+- How could penguins and other things living today be connected to things that lived long ago?

 - Why are there similarities and differences in the body structures of modern and ancient penguins?